binaryage/totalfinder-web/injection-troubles.md

 It was flexible but potentially unsecure.
 Over time Apple devs started adding various ways how to harden the system.
 In recent macOS versions user has to grant permissions to TotalFinder to be able to talk to Finder using Apple Events.

-This plan to harden the OS sounds good in theory but how keep backward compatibility?
+This plan to harden the OS sounds good in theory but how to keep backward compatibility?

 1. obviously there are many apps doing various things in various ways => Apple devs must cover all such cases including weird corner cases